kiliczsh/xmcp/.github/DEVELOPMENT.md

-# CI/CD Setup for XMCP
+# CI/CD Setup for xmcp

-This directory contains the GitHub Actions workflows for continuous integration of the XMCP monorepo.
+This directory contains the GitHub Actions workflows for continuous integration of the xmcp monorepo.

 ## Workflows